dechristopher/tegola-omt/README.md

 The `osml10n` [project on Github](https://github.com/giggls/mapnik-german-l10n),
 currently the only working fork of the original project, is targeted to be built on Debian-derived linux distributions like Ubuntu.
-This guide assumes a vanilla PostgreSQL v13+ server installed on the latest long-term-support version of Ubuntu.
+Again, this guide assumes a vanilla PostgreSQL v13+ server installed on the latest long-term-support version of Ubuntu.

 The OSM Localization extension is very simple to build on a Debian/Ubuntu